Papermoon Puppet Theatre

 Compelling, bold, and aware, Indonesia’s Papermoon Puppet Theatre has transformed puppetry the way graphic novels changed comics.

-“Words can often fail.
+“Papermoon breaks through cultural barriers that usually separate us from one another, such as differences in language, nation, history, politics, and so on.
+Words can often fail.
 With its universal touchstones and emotional, beautiful articulation, Puno and Tala's story of separation and grief ultimately joins every human being in a shared space of love, memory, and longing.” - Geleran.id

 Papermoon Puppet Theatre was founded in 2006 by illustrator, writer, and theatre performer Maria (Ria) Tri Sulistyani and visual artist Iwan Effendi.
 Based in Yogyakarta, Indonesia, in a country with world-renowned puppetry traditions, the expert artists of Papermoon Puppet Theatre extend this form with their mixed-media productions that tell stories about the choices, values, circumstances, and conflicts of everyday life.
 “Our stories are personal and focus on individuals.
 From there we can see the bigger issues.” - Ria Sulistyani

-Since their U.S. debut with Center Stage in 2012, Papermoon has shared their work around the globe, created a residency compound in Yogyakarta to host collaborating and visiting artists, and continued to produce Pesta Boneka, a community-based festival for international puppet makers, started in 2008.
+Since their U.S. debut with Center Stage in 2012, Papermoon has shared their work around the globe, created a studio and residency compound in Yogyakarta to host collaborating and visiting artists, and continued to produce Pesta Boneka, a community-based festival for international puppet makers, started in 2008.

-50-minute non-verbal puppet performance and art installation
+60-minute non-verbal puppet performance

-For children and adults; age 7+
+For adults and children age 7+

 Travelers